 - Step 3: Click on “Recover Unsaved Workbooks” to see the list of unsaved workbooks.

 - Step 4: Choose the latest file which needs to recover, you can find the file based on the date and time.
 Select the file and click on “Open”.

 Now, as soon as you open the file you will see the option stating “RECOVERED UNSAVED FILE”.
 From here choose the option of “Save As” to save the file in your own desired folder.

 Like this, we can recover never saved workbooks if we close the workbook accidentally.

 Imagine a situation where you have started the work in the already saved workbook at 04:00 PM in the afternoon, you have worked for 20 minutes and suddenly you have realized at some point in time you made some mistakes let’s say at 04:07 PM.
 Now you need to go back to the file of 04:07 PM, how do you recover this file?

-Step 3: Now you will see “Manage Versions” option, next to this we can see all the previously autosaved files.
+- Step 3: Now you will see the “Manage Versions” option, next to this we can see all the previously autosaved files.

 Things to Remember